• Skip to primary navigation

 • Kosher salt: Just a pinch!
 Draws out the flavor and you ARE welcome to substitute with coarse sea salt with this recipe.

-Brie on cutting board | comfort food
+Brie on cutting board cut into small squares

 raw rosemary pomegranate brie bites in mini cupcake dish